-Always choose the correct cord for the application.
+Always choose the correct extension cord for the application.
 All cords are rated for their conditions for use.

-Last but not least, inspect the cord to ensure that it is in good condition.
+Last but not least, inspect the extension cord to ensure that it is in good condition.
 In this post I am going to focus on the repairing of a cord that needed attention!